-Research institute cuts down lab operation to a minimum
+Research institute carefully starts lab operation again

-Update: Since March 20, 2020, the Max Planck Institute for Molecular Genetics has been in emergency operation.
+Update March 20, 2020: Since March 20, 2020, the Max Planck Institute for Molecular Genetics has been in emergency operation.
 Only persons who are required for essential tasks such as taking care of laboratory animals and maintaining the technical infrastructure are permitted to enter the Institute.
 With this, the Institute is following the “Ordinance on the Containment of the Coronavirus in Berlin,” which was passed by the Berlin Senate on 17 March 2020.

 In the case of a massive and simultaneous spread of Sars-CoV2 among employees, the essential work at the Institute would come to a halt.
 For this reason, the Directors of the Max Planck Institute for Molecular Genetics (MPIMG) decided on Friday, March 13, 2020, to immediately reduce the research activities in the laboratories of the Institute as a precautionary measure.